 There is a right and a wrong type of music evidenced by the fruits or results it produces in the listeners.
 So, how do we determine what is acceptable before God?
 In order to do that, we need to examine if the melody, harmony and lyrics of the piece would produce a godly effect.

 Remember that the rhythm appeals to the flesh but the melody appeals to the spirit.
 If the musical piece is good, then it will be uplifting drawing the person to goodness (Matthew 7:20).
 It will not produce love to the world.
 Instead, it will produce a love to God and His Word.

 The development of Christian character requires right thinking.
 Paul outlines a constructive program of mental activity that can be used for choosing what we should listen to.
 He writes, “brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things” (Philippians 4:8).

 The right kind of melody will refine the thinking and produce a Christ like character in the life of its listeners.
 It will help aid the believers to meditate on God’s Law (Psalm 119:48b); dwell on what is true (Philippians 4:8); and even pray without ceasing (1 Thessalonians 5:17).
 It will have beauty, pathos, and power.

 Finally, a simple test for any selection of melody is: Would we be comfortable listening to it if Jesus Christ was with us?
-If the answer is no, then we need to replace this music with something that Jesus would listen to.
-Ask the Holy Spirit to help you choose the right music to listen to.
+If the answer is no, then we need to replace it with something that Jesus would listen to.
+Ask the Holy Spirit to help you choose the right melody to listen to.